mo-sangha/book/notes.md

 A collection of notes from when this is discussed in the group.

+# 2025-10-11 (Evening):

+Complementary practices for Phase 2 and Phase 3, like Ngondro

 # 2025-10-11 (Morning):

 "introducing" -- tell your student to do this or that (from Masam)